 This post is a list of tips, books, and other sorts of references that I use.

 Before I start listing, there are a few things that I want to point out.
-If you only want my lists, they are listed under headings below.
+If you only want to see the contents of my lists, scroll down to the first heading below.
+I have listed all of my references in a technical-writing Zotero library, except for my list of technical style guides.

-Writing is often about style.
-Often, but not always.
+Writing is often about style; often, but not always.
 Style can be defined as a distinct manner of expression.
-Technical writing will always be styled, but preferably not by using theatrical expression, for example, buzzwords for the sake of seeming relevant.
+Technical writing will always be styled, but preferably not by using theatrical expression.
+This includes buzzwords and jargon that your audience won't understand.
 I see technical writing as a sibling to so-called academic writing (brief and correct) and a distant cousin to creative writing (can include wit and fun).
-I say this because even technical writing bends to style but, ultimately, breaks away from its rules.
-I prefer an easily-understood language that caters to one’s audience to difficult words and long adjectives.
+I say this because even technical writing some times bends to style but, ultimately, breaks away from rules.
+I prefer an easily–understood language that caters to one’s audience without using difficult words and long adjectives to theatrical documentation.

-The best tip I can give about technical writing is this: technical writers are like aides to contractual murderers: they provide material so that a specific person can, as quickly as possible, finish their mission and leave.
+The best tip I can give about technical writing is this: technical writers are like aides to contractual murderers: they provide material to teach their audience to, as quickly as possible, finish their mission and leave.
 Brevity is appreciated by readers.
 To be succinct (in technical writing) is to truly care about the reader.

-Know and constantly write for your audience.
-The language you write in is possibly not their mother tongue, which means you should use simple language and short sentences.
-Everybody has attended a meeting where the presenter uses abbreviations that only a few per cent know, or talks about things that have nothing to do with your life; this kind of senseless writing turns people off: they stop reading and go elsewhere.
+Know your audience and write as though they are looking over your shoulder.
+Your writing language may not be their mother tongue, which means you should use simple words and short sentences to make your documentation as readable as possible.
+You probably recognise the feeling of attending a presentation where the presenter uses strange abbreviations or talks about things that have nothing to do with the intended subject; this kind of senseless talk turns people off, which also goes for readers: they stop reading and go elsewhere.
 Senseless language is, academically speaking, called bullshit for good reason: read about how bullshit ruins rational thought1.
-There's far more research available on how to detect and avoid creating bullshit, by the way.2
+By the way, there is far more research available on how to detect and avoid creating bullshit.2

-Always speak and engage with your readers.
+Engage with your readers as often as possible.
 Do not only rely on your colleagues to know how what your readers think (unless your colleagues are your only readers).
-Do not for a moment rely on surveys; they can serve perfectly well at times, but rarely provide the intellectual feedback that helps you understand what human beings think of your writing.
-Silence from readers of technical writing is not golden but the opposite.
+Do not for a moment rely on surveys; they can serve perfectly well but almost never replace the many types of feedback that human beings provide.
+Silence from readers of technical writing is the opposite of golden.

 Test your technical documentation.
 Have new readers try it out.
-Record their first-time reactions on video and do not steer them in any way apart from providing them with brief instructions if they get lost.
-Collect the results after you have tested your documentation with circa five people and then analyse what needs to be improved.
+Record their first–time reactions on video and do not steer them in any way apart from providing them with brief instructions if they get lost.
+Collect the results and then analyse what can and needs to be improved.
 Constantly make notes on how people react to your documentation.
-Contact your developers and readers, because, do not for a second think that anybody will let you know when your documentation is wrong; they will be frustrated and just nag about it, but it is up to you to make sure that your documentation is fresh and clean, as Outkast would put it.
+Reach out to internal and external readers and engagingly ask them what they think of your documentation; remember, bad documentation is rarely reported, and it is up to you to make sure that your documentation is fresh and clean, as Outkast would put it.

 Rules.
-Remember how some bowling alleys allow customers to press a button to have rails erect on both sides of a lane to prevent a ball from not hitting pins?
+Remember how some bowling alleys let players press a button to have rails erect on both sides of a lane to prevent a ball from landing in the gutter4?
 Writers do the same.
-We use other names for our rails: style guides, stylebooks, standards, rules.
-Many names, they basically do the same.
+We use other names for our rails: grammar, style guides, stylebooks, standards, rules.

-Standards are rules to follow.
+Standards are sets of rules.
 Some standards are legally binding, some are not.
 If I write of how a tennis ball works, the risk of breaking law can be slight.
 However, if I write a user guide on how to run a nuclear power plant, erroneous writing can break laws, ultimately, bankrupt companies, and cause nuclear disaster.
-Remember, a misplaced semicolon caused a riot.
+Remember, a misplaced semicolon once caused a riot.

 Books about writing may seem dated because they focus on printed media.
-Books may seem dated because they are not on internet.
-Make these assumptions and fail.
-Instead, consider how many of our favourite authors have used (and still use) pen and paper to write your favourite books; electronic or printed, the difference is often tiny.
+Books may seem dated because they are not on the internet.
+Make either of these assumptions and you will fail.
+Instead, consider how many of our favourite authors have used (and still use) pen and paper to write your favourite books (a lot of them likely did).
 Writing by hand, as opposed to by keyboard, provides forethought.
 Consider other benefits from writing by hand.
-When in doubt, leave your computer and jot things down by pen: it can help.
-Other times, do something else and return to what was initially troubling you.
+When in doubt (and if possible), leave your computer and jot things down by hand: it can help.
+Other times, do something else for a while or have a sleep.
+Rest can be your best tool to resolve any writing problem.

 I’ve listed the first section in order of importance with the most important at the top, trickling down.